What is a charter school?

 Local Boards of Education & State Board of Education

-Contact the local board of education where you intend to locate for details about its charter petition process, and visit the OCSC’s page for information about fulfilling local petition application requirements.
+Contact the LBOE where you intend to locate for details about its charter petition process, and visit the OCSC’s page for information about fulfilling local petition requirements.

-What type of school do you want to start?
+What type of charter school do you want to start?